ekinsuataman/DigitalImageProcessing/README.md

 # DigitalImageProcessing

-1. Instructions
+Instructions
 Coverage: You will practice image enhancement techniques in the spatial and frequency domain.
-You may need several of the methods discussed in class including point processing operations, histogram processing, spatial filtering and noise removal (Lecture 3 through 8).
+You may need several of the methods including point processing operations, histogram processing, spatial filtering and noise removal.

 Programming Language: MATLAB